gogins/csound-ac/README.md

 This repository contains:

-1. CsoundAC, an algorithmic composition library designed to be used with Csound.
-CsoundAC is written in C++ and has C++ and Python interfaces.
+1. CsoundAC, an algorithmic composition library, designed to be used with Csound.
+CsoundAC is written in C++, and has both C++ and Python interfaces.

 2. My computer music playpen, designed to facilitate algorithmic composition with Csound and CsoundAC by extending standard text editors.